 Management's decision to capitalize an advance to a recording artist or songwriter as an asset requires significant judgment as to the recoverability of the advance.
 The recoverability is assessed upon initial commitment of the advance based upon management's forecast of anticipated revenue from the sale and licensing of future and existing albums or musical compositions.
-In determining whether the advance is recoverable, management evaluates the current and past popularity of the recording artist or songwriter, the sales history of the recording artist or songwriter, the initial or expected commercial acceptance of the music, the current and past popularity of the genre of music that the music is designed to appeal to, and other relevant factors.
+In determining whether the advance is recoverable, management evaluates the current and past popularity of the recording artist or songwriter, the sales history of the recording artist or songwriter, the initial or expected commercial acceptability of the music, the current and past popularity of the genre of music that the music is designed to appeal to, and other relevant factors.
 Based upon this information, management expenses the portion of any advance that it believes is not recoverable.
 In most cases, advances to recording artists or songwriters without a history of success and evidence of current or past popularity will be expensed immediately.
 Advances are individually assessed for recoverability continuously and at minimum on a quarterly basis.
-As part of the ongoing assessment of recoverability, we monitor the projection of future sales based on the current environment, the recording artist's or songwriter's ability to meet their contractual obligations as well as our intent to support future album releases or musical compositions from the recording artist or songwriter.
+As part of the ongoing assessment of recoverability, we monitor the projection of future sales based on the current environment, the recording artist's or songwriter.
 To the extent that a portion of an outstanding advance is no longer deemed recoverable, that amount will be expensed in the period the determination is made.